4 Day AI and Data Literacy course (primary teachers and senior leaders)

 Topics covered will include:

-• Links, strategies and big questions: We’ll explore how to develop strategies to ensure that every child participates meaningfully in opportunities to develop their data literacy.
+- Links, strategies and big questions: We’ll explore how to develop strategies to ensure that every child participates meaningfully in opportunities to develop their data literacy.
 We will identify digital and non-digital pedagogical approaches to teaching data literacy, and explore how this may enrich the ways in which all learners are included in class activities.

-• AI Literacy: We will also look at resources available for teaching Primary learners the basics of how AI works, as well as ethical and sustainability issues around AI, AI and children’s rights, and critical thinking in a world with AI-generated content.
+- AI Literacy: We will also look at resources available for teaching Primary learners the basics of how AI works, as well as ethical and sustainability issues around AI, AI and children’s rights, and critical thinking in a world with AI-generated content.

-There are 15 places for teachers on the course.
-All primary school teachers in the South East of Scotland (City of Edinburgh, Fife, Borders, East Lothian, Midlothian and West Lothian) may submit an application for a place.
-Teachers from other parts of Scotland can apply for this course too, however we will not be able to fund cover costs for their places.
+Teachers from other parts of Scotland are very welcome to apply too, however we will not be able to fund cover costs for their places.
 Preference will be given to teachers in schools that have not previously participated in this course, who are working to close the attainment gap, or to improve their technology provision.

 How to apply?